Our Founding Story - Brief Version

 On September 20, 2009, Rev. John Barbone took his new role as “Pastor Emeritus” in the churches life at Spirit of Hope.
 On this same date, Spirit of Hope annointed Rev. Kurt Krieger who had served the church for more than 25 years as a lay minister, ministry student, and Staff Pastor.

-Currently Phil Griffin is serving as the Gap Pastor at Spirit of Hope.
+Currently Phil Griffin is our interim Pastor at Spirit of Hope.

 We invite you to join us in writing history!